3-D Secure Access-Control Server

 - Device channel

-Depending on the rules configured by the issuer, the transaction could be considered low or high.
+Depending on the rules configured by the issuer, the transaction could be considered low or high risk.
 If the risk is considered low, the transaction could take the "frictionless" path, which means that the cardholder does not need to interact further with the system.
 The ACS returns a "success" cryptogram to the merchant.

 On the other hand, if the risk score is high, then a "step-up" might be required, which means that the ACS sends a one-time password (OTP) to the cardholder over SMS (text message), and the cardholder inputs the OTP in the merchant's interface.
 If the OTP is correct, the cardholder is authenticated, and the ACS returns the "success" cryptogram to the merchant.